dmyersturnbull/tyrannosaurus/README.md

 ```

 After initializing your project, Tyrannosaurus will list manual steps like adding API keys.
-Feel free to delete files you don’t want (codemeta and citation.cff, for example).
+Just delete files you don’t want.
+Or pass `--extras` to include extra files like
+azure-pipelines config and `codemeta.json`.

 ### 💡 Main behavior / features